 - At least 21 credit hours must come from 5000-level lecture courses in chemistry and biochemistry taken at UCCS.

 - Up to 6 credit hours of 5000-level coursework may be taken in a related discipline (e.g., biology, mathematics, or physics) and be applied to the 30 credit hour minimum if approved by the student’s MSc advisor and the MSc Director.

-- To establish breadth in knowledge, the chemistry option candidate must complete at least one course in each of four (out of five) sub-disciplines of chemistry (analytical, biochemistry, inorganic, organic, physical).
-The biochemistry option candidate will pursue a program of courses consistent with the biochemistry curriculum, but will also have a breadth requirement approved by the MSc advisor and the MSc Director.
+- To establish breadth in knowledge, the chemistry option student must complete at least one course in each of four (out of five) sub-disciplines of chemistry (analytical, biochemistry, inorganic, organic, physical).
+The biochemistry option student will pursue a program of courses consistent with the biochemistry curriculum, but will also have a breadth requirement approved by the MSc advisor and the MSc Director.

 - Maintain a 3.00 grade point average in graduate coursework.
 A student whose GPA falls below 3.0 will be placed on academic probation.
 Two consecutive semesters of being on academic probation will result in dismissal from the program.

-- Full-time graduate students already in the thesis-based MSc program in chemistry or biochemistry who wish to switch to the non-thesis track must seek formal approval from the MSc advisor, MSc Director, and Chair of the Department of Chemistry and Biochemistry.
-If approved, this will result in immediate loss of TA support.
+- Full-time graduate students already in the thesis-based MSc program in chemistry or biochemistry who wish to switch to the non-thesis track must seek approval from the MSc advisor, MSc Director, and Chair of the Department of Chemistry and Biochemistry.
 Credit for thesis research (CHEM 5904 and CHEM 7000) cannot be applied towards the 30 hour minimum for the non-thesis MSc degree.

 - The non-thesis degree requires no laboratory research work.
 Students wanting laboratory research should choose the thesis plan.

 - The curriculum for each student will be different.
 The course plan will be determined near the beginning of the program.